-Each field of science have their own "tricks of the trade", and sometimes breakthroughs are made through calibration.
+Each field of science have their own "tricks of the trade", and sometimes breakthroughs are made through calibration (length scales in the Universe, search for the ether, accurate carbon 14 dating, etc.).

 Example: Carbon 14 dating

 Carbon 14 dating used (and uses) samples of known age (from historical sources) to calibrate the scale and uncertainties.
 Tree rings have played a central role!